-Australian food technology startup, CHEFIN created an innovative web app where party hosts and businesses can find professional private chefs to provide healthy meals and exclusive dining experiences.
+Australian food technology startup, CHEFIN created an innovative web app where consumers and businesses can find professional private chefs to provide fine dining experiences whenever and wherever.

 In December 2015 CHEFIN opened its digital doors and invited consumers and businesses across Sydney to connect with passionate local chefs via a new web application, along with a little hands-on party planning assistance from co-founders and self-confessed ‘social foodies’, Petko Petkov and Sukey Xu.

 Authentic food experience